Pages

 Our first stop was the cathedral.
 Now we're not pilgrims in the strict sense of word, at least as it's understood along this route in southern France, but we have always felt our travels are a pilgrimage along the road to experience and understanding -- of what though, I'm less clear on, however.

 It is true that a great many churches, in Europe and elsewhere, can begin to look alike.
 On the face of it they are, after all, huge piles of stone and marble shaped in a variety of ways all toward the same purpose: to explain and promote a particular way of seeing the world.
-That said, one has to marvel at the beauty and the incredible work and imagination that went into such "glories to God."

 The cathedral in Auch was just one of those marvels.